tradingstrategy-ai/trading-strategy/docs/source/algo-creators.rst

 Strategy privacy and trade secrets
 ----------------------------------

-TradingStrategy protocol strategies can be either private or public.
+Trading Strategy protocol strategies can be either private or public.
 In the private strategies, the algorithm creators are responsible for running their own servers.

 Private strategies
 ~~~~~~~~~~~~~~~~~~